sebelga/gstore-node-docs/entity/methods/datastoreentity.md

 ## datastoreEntity\(\)

-In case you need at any moment to fetch the entity **data** from Goolge Datastore, this method will do just that right on the entity instance.
+In case you need at any moment to fetch the entity **data** from Google Datastore, this method will do just that right on the entity instance.

 ```js
 const User = require('user.model');